williamvuong99/Intro-to-Web-Summer-2014/rawpixelca/readme.md

 Favorite music would be A$AP Rocky, Kendrick Lamar, Pusha T.

-I currently work for a company and help manage
+I currently work for a company and help manage distribution.